elastic/elastic-package/docs/howto/pipeline_testing.md

 ```

 The `multiline` section ([raw files](#raw-files) only) configures the log file reader to correctly detect multiline log entries using the `first_line_pattern`.
 Use this property if your logs may be split into multiple lines, e.g. Java stack traces.

+The `exclude_lines` sections allows to filter out lines from the sample log files.
+If `multiline` is used, pattern is checked after merging lines.

 The `fields` section allows for customizing extra fields to be added to every read log entry (e.g. `@timestamp`, `ecs`).
 Use this property to extend your logs with data that can't be extracted from log content, but it's fine to have same field values for every record (e.g. timezone, hostname).